Octave Chanute: Death

-Chanute died on November 23, 1910, in Chicago.
+Chanute died on November 23, 1910, in Chicago, Illinois, after battling pneumonia.
+Wilbur Wright attended his funeral in his honor.

 Commemoration

 The town of Chanute, Kansas, is named after Chanute.
 Three small towns in southeast Kansas were vying for the railroad's land office and Chanute suggested that they incorporate, to make the larger town more attractive to the railroad.

-The former Chanute Air Force Base near Rantoul, Illinois, was decommissioned in 1993.
-The former base, now turned to peacetime endeavors, included the now closed Octave Chanute Aerospace Museum, which detailed the history of aviation and of Chanute Air Force Base.
+The former Chanute Air Force Base near Rantoul, Illinois, was started in 1917 by the U.S. Army as Chanute Field.
+The base was decommissioned in 1993 and converted to peacetime endeavors.
+One of these endeavors was the now-closed Octave Chanute Aerospace Museum, which detailed the history of Chanute Air Force Base and of aviation in general, and included a replica of Chanute's 1896 glider.
+The location of the base is now the Chanute Field Historic District, and is listed on the National Register of Historic Places.

 In 1902, the Western Society of Engineers began to present the Octave Chanute Award for papers of merit on engineering innovations.
 From 1939 to 2005, the American Institute of Aeronautics and Astronautics presented the Chanute Flight Award for an outstanding contribution made by a pilot or test personnel to the advancement of the art, science, and technology of aeronautics.

 In 1963, Chanute was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 In 1974, Chanute was inducted into the International Air & Space Hall of Fame.

 In 1978, the U.S. Postal Service commemorated Octave Chanute with a pair of 21-cent airmail stamps.

 In 1996, the National Soaring Museum honored the 100th anniversary of the glider flying experiments in the sand dunes along Lake Michigan as National Landmark of Soaring No. 8.

-Embry-Riddle Aeronautical University, Daytona Beach, in Daytona Beach, Florida, has an off-campus residence hall, the Chanute Complex. for upper-class students.
+Embry-Riddle Aeronautical University, Daytona Beach, in Daytona Beach, Florida, has an off-campus residence hall, the Chanute Complex, for upper-class students.

 The Gary Bathing Beach Aquatorium, in Gary, Indiana, houses a museum dedicated to both Octave Chanute and the Tuskegee Airmen.
 The historic bathing pavilion was designed by architect George Washington Maher.

-He is represented in the Frieze of American History, in the Capitol Rotunda in Washington DC.
+He is represented in the Frieze of American History detail The Birth of Aviation, in the U.S. Capitol Rotunda in Washington DC.